annahdo/counterfactuals/README.md

 ```

 ### Run
-Conventional adversarial examples can be produced with following code:
+Conventional adversarial examples can be produced with the following code:
 ```
 ############################
 # conventional adv attacks #